 The inaugural meeting of the WFDB took place in Antwerp in July 1947, at the first World Diamond Congress.
 At the World Diamond Congress in Amsterdam in 1975, the WFDB and the International Diamond Manufacturers Association acted together to regulate diamond grading standards, appointing a joint committee to create an international set of rules, working methods and nomenclature.
 In 1978, the system was presented at the World Diamond Congress in Ramat Gan, and approved as the IDC International Rules for Grading Diamonds.

 At the World Diamond Congress in Antwerp in 2000, the WFDB and IDMA acting in unison again, created the World Diamond Council (WDC) in an effort to protect the diamond pipeline from the infiltration of rough stones from conflict areas in Africa.
-The WDC, together with the United Nations, governments in producer, manufacturer and consumer centers and civil society, created the Kimberley Process Certification Scheme.
+Mr. Eli Izhakoff was unanimously elected to chair the new body.
+Under his leadership, the WDC, together with the United Nations, governments in producer, manufacturer and consumer centers and civil society, created the Kimberley Process Certification Scheme.
+After 13 years of heading the WDC, in May 2013 Izhakoff was unanimously elected Lifetime Honorary President of the WDC.